-Final papers are due Tuesday, December 15 by or before 4:00 p.m.
+Final papers are due Tuesday, December 13

 All final papers should be electronically submitted to the "Assignments" section on bcourse.
 Because of the need to turn in final grades soon after Dec.
-15, no extensions can be given.
+13, no extensions can be given.

 There is no formal final exam for Soc.
 3AC.